Gibtnix/MSIKLM/README.md

    ```

 Whenever MSIKLM is used, it should always be run as root because otherwise, the communication with
-the keyboard is not possible, hence always use the sudo prefix (only 'msiklm help' will work as
+the keyboard is not possible, hence always use the sudo prefix (only `msiklm help` will work as
 non-root).

 ## Distribution Package